SkateSeek

 Lents Community Skatepark

-Luuwit, Skate Spot — concrete skate bowl with light snow
+Luuwit, Skate Spot - photo 1

 BowlLightssmooth concrete